As the

 But Doctor,

-when Donald Trump runs the world, will he make people be cannibals?
+when Donald Trump runs the world, will he make people

 Will they eat people with autism first?